skradi/MastermindBackend/README.md

 id varchar 36 uuid;
 username varchar 20;
 hashpassword varchar 70;
-tokenid varchar 200;
-email varchar 50;
+tokenid varchar 200 Allow NULL; email varchar 50; game varchar 20 Allow NULL;
-game varchar 20;

 ### Links

 Link to the Mastermind page: [mastermind page](https://mastermind.elosito.usermd.net).
-Link to gitHub mastermind frontend: [mastermind frontend](https://github.com/skradi/MastermindFrontend).
+Link to gitHub mastermind frontend: https://github.com/skradi/MastermindFrontend

 ### Roadmap
 For now, you can only play solo games, but in the future, I plan to add some features: